jinpark-pro/developInSwiftExplorations/README.md

 - The flowchart should show how a user can move through your app based on the choices they make.
 - Annotate your storyboard to explain key features of the app, and highlight the accessibility features you've incorporated.
 - Apple provides [resources](https://developer.apple.com/accessibility/) to support developers to build accessible apps.

+#### Review and Iterate

+- Simplification is a key idea in the app design process.
+- If you're very clear about purpose, you can simplify your design so your app fits seamlessly into the flow of the user's activity.
+- Share your storyboard with your peers or mentors.
+  - As they explore your app design, encourage them to ask you How?
+Why? and What if? questions.
+You can record their responses or annotate your storyboard with their queries and ideas.
+  - With a partner, take turns examining each other’s designs through the lens of someone who has a disability.
+(You can consider four broad categories: vision; hearing; physical and motor; and learning and literacy.)
+  - Each of you should adopt a specific persona and explain your requirements when using an app.
+Then work through the app and give feedback from that person’s point of view.
+Together, identify ways you could improve the app to make it more inclusive.
+- App design is an iterative process, and identifying problems and issues can be seen as an opportunity rather than a setback.
+If you need to, return to the brainstorming phase and use your new insights to revise your app idea.
+Great apps are the product of extensive ideation, exploration, testing, and revision.